opencog/atomspace/opencog/atoms/reduct/README.md

 reducing x+0 to just x.
 More complex examples, too: 6(x/2) == 3x and
 so on.

+### TODO
+A short-term "easy" TODO is to finish vectorizing the code.
+Right now, `PlusLink` correctly handles vectors, but the other arithmetic operators do not.
+In particular, TimeLink should provide pointwise vector math.
+There should be a SumLink to sum vectors into scalars (accumulate).
+There should be a NumberOfLink that converts FloatValue into NumberNode...
+This stuff would make basic vector math just a little simpler...

 ## Examples
 I believe the following examples all work.
 See also the AtomSpace [examples](../../../examples/atomspace) directory for more examples.